-In fact, here in Britain, the news hit us like a bombshell.
-Like his wife, Prince Philip looked like he'd just go motoring on forever.
+In fact, here in Britain, news of his retirement hit us like a bombshell.
+Like his wife, Prince Philip looked like he’d just go motoring on forever.

 But he immediately cast aside any expectations of deference, saying to me, “Who roped you into this?”

 In an instant, my nerves and sycophancy disappeared.
 That sort of informal, teasing, conspiratorial opening line made it much easier to explain why I was at the lunch – my great-grandfather had been killed at Gallipoli a century earlier.

 I told him how my great-grandfather’s last words to his second-in-command, who ducked down to avoid the Turkish gunfire: “Please don’t duck, Fred.
 It won’t help you and it’s no good for the men’s morale.”